Praqma/pretested-integration-plugin/README.md

 ### Contributing

 We happily accept pull request on [Praqma's Github repository](https://github.com/Praqma/pretested-integration-plugin)
-This is used to release from, and accepting pull request.
+This is used to release from, and accepting pull request. **Do not make pull request on [Jenkins CI on Github](https://github.com/jenkinsci/pretested-integration-plugin)** - it is only used as final archive for released versions.

 * We don't accept changes, that doesn't reference a Jira issue.
 * Every code change must be tested, so there should be either new tests contributed or tests that are changed to new workflows.